sxb891/iiifworkshop-m2/README.md

 1. Fork this repo into your GitHub account.

-2. In the Settings tab, scroll down to the GitHub Pages section to enable GitHub Pages.
+2. In the Settings tab, scroll down to the GitHub Pages section to enable Pages.
 Choose the `master branch` option.

 3. You should now be able to view your Mirador 2 instance at the site URL generated in the GitHub Pages section of your Settings.